spy4x/antonshubin.com/src/views/blog/posts/from-office-job-to-own-projects.md

 ## What is it about?
 In my <a href="ship-it-today" target="_blank">previous blog post</a>, I shared my opinion on why you should be brave and publish your project straight away.

+Today I share:
-Today I share my story of progressively switching from office job to freelance and then to personal projects.
+- My story of progressively switching from office job to freelance and then to personal projects.
+- Obstacles I met and lessons learned.
+- My income levels for each year of the journey.

 Please note that it's just my way to allocate more time to my projects.
 It's not ideal, it's not the only one, and it's definitely not the easiest one (I'll write another article on how I would do it now).

-I'll tell you about obstacles I met and lessons learned.
-I'll also share my income levels for each year of my professional work.

 ## Who is it for?
 It would be interesting for those who love making things themselves and want more spare time.
 Also, suppose you are considering moving from an office job to a freelance one.
 In that case, you may be wondering what benefits and downsides are hiding in the shadows.